 Another thing you might want to check out on the east coast is the Barrier Island Sanctuary which is dedicated to the protection of sea turtles.
 It’s a half hour drive from the beach and you can go on a guided walk through the sanctuary and learn all about the conservation of sea turtles.
 This east coast beach is less than an hour’s drive from Orlando and sits on Florida’s East Coast.

-It’s a sheller’s paradise and one of the most family friendly beaches in Florida.
+It’s a sheller’s paradise and one of the most family-friendly areas in the state.
 The Sanibel Stoop is a term coined for all the people you’re going to see hunched over searching for unique shells on Sanibel beaches.
 According to area shellers, you’re going to find the most different variety of shells in the morning at low tide.

-Don’t forget to visit the lighthouse well you’re there and also check out one of the many wildlife refuges on the island.
+Don’t forget to visit the Lighthouse Beach Park while you’re there and also check out one of the many wildlife refuges Sanibel Island.

 There is never a dull moment in Fort Lauderdale, with thousands of yachts and cruise ships visiting its coastlines each year.
 Fort Lauderdale Beach is one of the city’s premier beaches located at the heart of Fort Lauderdale.